 A one-half percent City sales tax was designated for this purpose until September 14, 2002, when the voters approved reducing the 4B's City sales tax to one-fourth of a percent of the City sales tax.
-Although the CDC is legally separate from the City, it is reported as if it were a part of the primary government because its sole purpose is to expend the proceeds of any sales tax levied for the City's benefit and to take sole title of real property and transfer it to the City in order to promote community development for the City.
+The CDC does not provide services entirely, or almost entirely to the City, nor does it maintain debt of any type that are repaid using City resources.
 The CDC does not issue separate financial statements.